A chart of the wester coast of Africa from the eleventh degree……

 Historical Description

-Angola is a west-coast country of south-central Africa.
-It is the seventh-largest country in Africa, bordered by Namibia to the south, the Democratic Republic of the Congo to the north, Zambia to the east, and the Atlantic Ocean to the west.
-Although inhabited since the Paleolithic Era, what is now Angola was molded by Portuguese colonisation.
-It began with, and was for centuries limited to, coastal settlements and trading posts established starting in the 16th century.
-In the 19th century, European settlers slowly and hesitantly began to establish themselves in the interior.
-The Portuguese colony that became Angola did not have its present borders until the early 20th century because of resistance by groups such as the Cuamato, the Kwanyama and the Mbunda.
-Portuguese explorer Diogo Cão reached the area in 1484.
-The previous year, the Portuguese had established relations with the Kongo, which stretched at the time from modern Gabon in the north to the Kwanza River in the south.
-The Portuguese established their primary early trading post at Soyo, which is now the northernmost city in Angola apart from the Cabinda exclave.
-Paulo Dias de Novais founded São Paulo de Loanda (Luanda) in 1575 with a hundred families of settlers and four hundred soldiers.
-Benguela was fortified in 1587 and became a township in 1617.
+Angola is a country on the west coast of south-central Africa.
+It is the seventh largest country in Africa.
+Although inhabited since the Palaeolithic Age, today's Angola was shaped by Portuguese colonization.
+It began with coastal settlements and trading posts, which were established from the 16th century onwards, and was limited to these for centuries.
+In 1483, Portuguese trading posts began to be established on the coast, mainly in Luanda and inland a century later also in Benguela.
+In the 19th century, European settlers slowly and hesitantly began to settle in the interior.
+The Portuguese colony that became Angola did not have its current borders until the early 20th century due to resistance from groups such as the Cuamato, the Kwanyama and the Mbunda.
+The Portuguese explorer Diogo Cão reached the area in 1484.
+The year before, the Portuguese had established relations with the Congo, which at that time stretched from present-day Gabon in the north to the Kwanza River in the south.
+The Portuguese established their first trading post in Soyo, which today is the northernmost city in Angola, with the exception of the exclave of Cabinda.
+Paulo Dias de Novais founded São Paulo de Loanda (Luanda) in 1575 with one hundred settler families and four hundred soldiers.
+Benguela was fortified in 1587 and became a city in 1617.

 Place of Publication Paris